Practice

 Intermediate Eastern Christian / Hesychast

-The difference matters.
+This distinction matters.
 If stillness is merely the absence of distraction, then any sufficiently quiet environment produces it, and the work of finding it is a problem of logistics — finding a quiet room, reducing external noise, removing obligations.
 But hesychia is not produced by removing external distractions.
 External quiet is a helpful condition but not a sufficient cause.
-You can sit in profound external silence while your interior life churns with anxiety, fantasy, resentment, and planning.
+You can sit in profound external silence while your interior life churns with anxiety, fantasy, and planning.
 You can, with practice, carry genuine hesychia into situations of considerable external complexity.

 The tradition's great practical question is not "how do I find a quiet place?" but "how do I find the stillness in myself?"